How to reach Slovenia

 We have worked out very good transfer options, please check them at the trip description itself under "Getting there and away" tab.

 Ljubljana has a centrally located railway station.
 All trains from Italy, Austria, Germany, Hungary and Croatia stop here.
-Our standard Ljubljana hotel is 500m from the station.
+Our standard Ljubljana hotel is 900 m from the station.

 Lake Bled has two railway stations: the main station is called Lesce - Bled on the Villach - Ljubljana line.
-It is 4km from the centre of town, but there are good bus connections.
+It is 4 km from the centre of town, but there are good bus connections.
 The other station is called Bled Jezero on the mainline Jesenice - Trieste - this one is especially useful if you fly to Trieste (take a taxi from the airport to Monfalcone and then train via Gorizia / Nova Gorica to Bled.
 Contact us for details about this good connection).

 Eurolines and Touring (mostly from Germany) buses stop in Ljubljana.
 There is a new bus connection from Prague through Vienna to Ljubljana.
 From here all local destinations in Slovenia can be reached easily.
 Flixbus stops in Ljubljana, Maribor, Bled and Koper.

 Slovenia can easily be reached by car and there is a good network of motorways.
-Some travel distances: Ljubljana is 400km from Vienna, 460km from Munich, 260km from Venice and 1240km from Amsterdam.
-From Ljubljana the distances are: to Bled 56km, Maribor 115km and to Koper 96 km, all on motorways.
+Some travel distances: Ljubljana is 400 km from Vienna, 460 km from Munich, 260 km from Venice and 1.240 km from Amsterdam.
+From Ljubljana the distances are: to Bled 56 km, Maribor 115 km and to Koper 96 km, all on motorways.
 Car parking is arranged at all starting points of the trips.
 Please see the tour descriptions.
 If you wish to rent a car, please contact us!